Skip to content

 What education do you provide for students?

-For many years, the County has partnered with the local non-profit Art From Scrap (AFS) to provide hands-on education about the benefits of waste reduction, reuse, recycling, and composting.
-AFS offers in-class lessons and field trips, all of which are tailored to meet California's curriculum standards.
-AFS also operates a great Reuse Store located in downtown Santa Barbara.
+The County is partnering with Science Discovery to provide hands-on education about the benefits of waste reduction, reuse, recycling, and composting.
+Science Discovery offers in-class lessons and field trips, all of which are tailored to Next Generation Science Standards and Common Core standards.

 How can we obtain recycling containers and outreach materials?

 Not having a place to discard your recyclables can sure hinder a program's success.
 Take a look at our container page for more information about our indoor containers.
-A very limited supply of outdoor containers is also available for schools with a demonstrated need.
+Outdoor containers are also available for schools in need.

 To help students understand what can and can't be recycled, the County offers posters, stickers, and magnets that identify what goes in the blue recycling containers.
 We also have numerous booklets and brochures about our individual programs.
 Take a look at what's available on our Recycling Outreach page.